tanguyjulien56/tanguyjulien56/README.md

 ### Hi, I'm Julien 👋

-- I'm an enthusiastic Junior Web Developer and you can see my work on my the link (will be available soon)
+- I'm an enthusiastic Web Developer and you can see my work on my the link (will be available soon)
 - I have over 15 years of experience in production engineering and project management 🏭
 - I live in Brittany, between Vannes and Rennes, France 🇫🇷
 - I enjoy learning new concepts both in my professional life and personal pursuits.